What travel insurance do I need when visiting Malta?

 Consult a doctor to find out whether it is recommended that you be vaccinated against tick-borne encephalitis, especially if you will be visiting rural areas in spring or summer.

-This means that you can visit Malta at any time of the year, although spring and autumn are the best seasons if you don’t want to suffer from the heat during your excursions.
+This means that you can visit Malta at any time of the year, although spring and fall are the best seasons if you don’t want to suffer from the heat during your excursions.

 The island of Malta will offer you plenty of opportunities to marvel at its enchanting nature, a captivating combination of land and sea.

--Begin your exploration in Valletta.
+Begin your trip in Valletta.
 The Maltese capital is multicultural, with both European and Oriental influences.
 Essentially an open-air museum, Valletta has much to offer for architecture enthusiasts.
-Don’t miss St John’s Co-Cathedral, the Grandmaster’s Palace, Fort Saint Elmo… As the sun sets, take a walk on the fortified walls to witness an extraordinary panorama.
+Don’t miss St John’s Co-Cathedral, the Grandmaster’s Palace and Fort Saint Elmo.
+As the sun sets, take a walk on the fortified walls to witness an extraordinary panorama.

--Surprisingly, the island of Comino is only 3km2, but it is definitely worth the trip for the colour of its water and its tranquil beaches.
+Surprisingly, the island of Comino is only 3.5km², but it is definitely worth the trip for the color of its water and its tranquil beaches.